The flowers at Easter

 10.30 a.m.
 Procession & Solemn Sung Mass

 Our fellowship group meets once a month on the first Tuesday of the month at 1 pm for a short talk and social afternoon tea.
 It’s open to all and sundry.

 Cell of Our Lady of Walsingham

-The next meeting of the Cell of Our Lady of Walsingham will meet on Saturday 13 May 2017 at 9 am for a mass and shared breakfast at the rectory.
+The next meeting of the Cell of Our Lady of Walsingham will be on Saturday 1 July 2017 at 9 am for a mass and shared breakfast at the rectory.

 Gregorian Chant Group

 Our group meets weekly on Wednesday nights 7.30 to 8.30 with our Director of Music Sarah Clay.
 This is a great way to learn how to sing chant, the most ancient music of the Church.
 It’s not hard, but fun.